 Whoever’s running the marketing department (or serves as the agency’s primary contact) takes the CEO’s vision and turns it into a strategy.

 Don’t forget about the people who established your branding guidelines and materials.
 They’ll help decide the appropriate types and number of deliverables.

-Knowing how sales teams pitch products and seal deals helps for developing a strategy focused on the middle and end of the funnel.
-They can tell you where most of your customers are (which is helpful for designing personas and targeted search material), what metrics they need to indicate performance and more.
+How do sales teams pitch products and seal deals?
+This information helps develop a strategy focused on the middle and end of the funnel.
+Your sales teams can tell you where most of your customers are (which is helpful for designing personas and targeted search material), what metrics they need to indicate performance and more.